luciotato/LiteScript/ast.lite.md

 The Abstract Syntax Tree (AST)
 ------------------------------

-This module defines the base abstract syntax tree class used by the parser.
+This module defines the base abstract syntax tree class `ASTBase` used by the parser.
 It's main purpose is to provide a prototype AST node with utility methods to parse the token stream into classes derived from `ASTBase`

 ###Declarations for external or forward symbols

-To avoid long debug sessions over a mistyped object member, LiteScript compiler will emit warninigs when a variable is used before declaration, and when a object property is unknown.
+To avoid long debug sessions over a mistyped object member, LiteScript compiler will emit warnings when a variable is used before declaration, and when a object property is unknown.
 The `compiler declare` directive lists valid property names, avoiding warnings.
 It is used to declare externally defined objects, or to forward-declare methods.

     compiler declare on ASTBase
         opt
         out
         spacesIndent
         listArgs
+        keyword

     compiler declare on lexer
         posToString